-The vast majority of convicted offenders in Canada receive sentences of less than a month in provincial and territorial custody as of 2015.
+The vast majority of convicted offenders in Canada receive sentences of less than a month in provincial and territorial custody as of 2020.
 Canada also allows an indeterminate sentence to persons deemed to be dangerous offenders, offenders who are thought to be a continued threat to society.
 With this sentence a person can be incarcerated indefinitely.
 Their first chance of parole occurs after seven years and is then reviewed every two years.
-In the 2017 fiscal year, 180 people were sentenced to either life or an indeterminate sentence.
+In the 2019 fiscal year, 171 people were sentenced to either life or an indeterminate sentence.

 There has been much criticism of the overrepresentation of Aboriginal inmates in incarceration, who make up roughly 23 percent of the total incarcerated population but only make up 4 percent of Canada’s total population.
 Since 2001, Aboriginal admissions to provincial and territorial custody have increased by 50 percent.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.